yacy/yacy_search_server/README.md

 ```

 Compiling YaCy:
-- You need Java 11 and ant
+- You need Java 11, ivy and ant
 - See `ant -p` for the available ant targets
 ```
 ant clean dist